junian/homebrew-dotnet/README.md

 ### Installation

-Then you can install .NET version as you wish.
+You can install .NET version as you wish.

 ```shell
 brew install dotnet-sdk@<version>